-Comrade Zinoviev proposes a number of changes in the theses concerning conditions of admission to the III Communist Internation He speaks of the serious peril menacing the III International at the world revolution.
+Comrade Zinoviev proposes a number of changes in the theses concerning conditions of admission to the III Communist International.
+He speaks of the serious peril menacing the III International and the world revolution.

-1He then describes the struggle of the Korean revolutionists against Japa which has been going on now for 17 months.
-The Japanese increased taxes 300-350 per cent, thus arousing even the middle classes of the country again They did not permit the construction of factories and mills in Kor The Korean toiling masses understand that the struggle can not give the freedom if it is conducted solely on nationalist grounds.
-Fighting for the α throw of the Japanese yoke the Korean masses at the same time strive to lib ate themselves from their own native landlords.
-Former political parties, so-called united national bloc and the union of terrorists hope for the liberate of the Korean people under the Wilson formula.
-They, however, have a lost all influence and at the present moment it is the Korean Communist Parl that exercises influence over the masses of the Korean toilers.
+He then describes the struggle of the Korean revolutionists against Japan, which has been going on now for 17 months.
+The Japanese increased taxes by 300-350 per cent, thus arousing even the middle classes of the country against They did not permit the construction of factories and mills in Korea.
+The Korean toiling masses understand that the struggle can not give them freedom if it is conducted solely on nationalist grounds.
+Fighting for the overthrow of the Japanese yoke the Korean masses at the same time strive to liberate themselves from their own native landlords.
+Former political parties, the so-called united national bloc and the union of terrorists hope for the liberation of the Korean people under the Wilson formula.
+They, however, have now lost all influence and at the present moment it is the Korean Communist Party that exercises influence over the masses of the Korean toilers.

 Izvestia, July 29, 1920.)

-12 In his opinion Pan-Islamism is the historic attempt of the Turkish sulfation.

-to unite around the Turkish peoples all other peoples enslaved by them three. force of arms.
-Since the Turkish revolution this political tendency has be replaced by a Pan-Turkism, that is an attempt to unite all the Turkish peop on the basis of a common origin and common language.
-At the present mone Pan-Turkism is just such a reactionary movement as was Pan-Islamism in time.
-The Turkish toiling masses and the toiling masses of all other Turkpeoples, know that only a social revolution and the Communist Internation can free them from the national yoke, as well as from all other forms of secondoitation.
+In his opinion Pan-Islamism is the historic attempt of the Turkish sultans to unite around the Turkish peoples all other peoples enslaved by them through force of arms.
+Since the Turkish revolution this political tendency has been replaced by a Pan-Turkism, that is an attempt to unite all the Turkish peoples on the basis of a common origin and common language.
+At the present moment Pan-Turkism is just such a reactionary movement as was Pan-Islamism in its time.
+The Turkish toiling masses and the toiling masses of all other Turkish peoples, know that only a social revolution and the Communist International can free them from the national yoke, as well as from all other forms of social exploitation.
 (Moscow Izvestia, July 29, 1920.)